Sanchit3004/Contact_form/readme.md

-Certainly!
-Here's an example of the content you can include in the README file for your contact form project:

 # Contact Form

 This is a simple contact form web application that allows users to send messages through a form submission.